- Military Basics

 Find out about your installation’s emergency management plan.
 All military installations are required to create and maintain an emergency family assistance plan to help protect military families and other Department of Defense personnel.
 Your installation’s emergency family assistance plan makes sure your environment is safe and mission-ready after a disaster so you can be ready.
 Here are more federal disaster preparedness resources to help you and your family get organized for an emergency.

 The Department of Defense and other federal officials offer the following advice for people during and after a disaster strikes:

 Find a safe place to stay and check in with your command.
 After a disaster or emergency, your safety is what is most important.
-Check out Steps to Take After a Flood, Fire or Other Natural Disaster to find safe places to stay after such an event and self-account through your disaster and evacuation emergency contact.
+Find safe places to stay after such an event and self-account through your disaster and evacuation emergency contact.

 Understand steps to take when returning home.
 USA.gov lets you know safe steps to take upon returning home from a disaster and has tools and resources on finding family after a disaster and replacing lost or destroyed vital documents.

 Read safety tips, up-to-date info and rumor control, and more from FEMA.
 The Federal Emergency Management Agency also provides housing assistance if your home was damaged or destroyed and offers ways you can help victims of recent disasters.
 Call 800-462-9029 for assistance.

 Apply for disaster assistance.
 The quickest way to apply for federal disaster assistance is online through DisasterAssistance.gov.
 If you don’t have access to the Internet, you can apply by phone.
 Call 800-621-3362.